gcaeirodias/MitoConsensus/README.md

 MitoConsensus outputs a series of BAM, FASTQ and FASTA files for each individual and a combined FASTA file including all sequences from all individuals that can be used for alignment and further filtering.
 Further validation of variable positions, particularly low frequency variants, is strongly recomended.

 ## Citation
 Please cite the article where this script was first published: Osborne MJ, Caeiro-Dias G, Turner TF (2024).
-Mitogenomics of a declining species with boom-bust population dynamics.
-In review.
+Mitogenomics of a declining species, the Rio Grande silvery minnow (Hybognathus amarus), with boom–bust population dynamics.
+Biological Journal of the Linnean Society, 143(1), blae081(https://doi.org/10.1093/biolinnean/blae081).

 ## Contact
 Send your questions, suggestions, or comments to gcaeirodias@unm.edu